 Juicy patties and generous fillings are a consistent plus from the BL joint.
 A spin-off of Sydney institution Bar Luca, BL serves the same burgers as its inner-city brother including the acclaimed Blame Canada burger.
 With a BL beef patty, maple-glazed streaky bacon, American cheddar, poutine and maple aioli on a milk bun, you’ll discover a new depth of love for Justin Trudeau.

 1/151 Oxford Street, Darlinghurst

 Not just a charcoal chicken takeaway shop, 'Charlie's' does a mean burger.
 With 12 different chicken and beef options, there is a tasty burger on the menu for everyone, available at any of their 10 Sydney locations.
 The crowd favourite is the classic Original Chicken Burger with juicy grilled chicken, lettuce, tomato and onion on a fresh milk bun.
-Score the Original Chicken or Classic Beef burger for only $5 all day on International Hamburger Day, this Sunday the 26th May.

 American-style burgers with an Aussie twist, Belfield’s burgers are adored by Rosebery locals and visitors alike.
 The Belfield Burger has a beef patty, cheese, lettuce and is rounded out with a dollop of Vegemite mayo – talk about patriotism.
 Sides of tater tots or deep-fried mushrooms keep things balanced, while a killer hip-hop soundtrack accompanies your meal.